Homosexuality in English football: Against homosexual players

+In November 2024, couple Sam Kerr and Kristie Mewis were subjected to homophobic abuse after announcing they were expecting a baby together.

 Against heterosexual players

 Graeme Le Saux, an England international left-back, endured homophobic taunts despite being married to a woman with children.
-The rumours allegedly began because of his "unladdish hobbies" which included antique collecting, and his university background.
+The rumours allegedly began because of his "unladdish hobbies", which included antique collecting, and his university background.
 He later admitted he had considered quitting the game because of the abuse and the humiliation he felt.
 One example of the public abuse he suffered came in a Premier League match between Chelsea and Liverpool on 27 February 1999.
 Le Saux became involved in a running series of taunts with Liverpool striker Robbie Fowler.
 With Le Saux preparing to take a free-kick, Fowler repeatedly bent over and pointed his backside in the Chelsea player's direction.
 Despite the obvious taunts, Le Saux, who refused to take the free-kick, was booked for delay of play.
 Unseen by the match officials, Le Saux later struck Fowler on the edge of the Chelsea penalty area.
 Both were later charged with misconduct by the FA.

 In 2008, Sol Campbell received homophobic abuse from Tottenham Hotspur fans while playing for Portsmouth.
 Campbell is also married to a woman with three children.
-Prior to this in 2005, his brother was jailed for 12 months after assaulting a classmate who suggested that the defender was gay.
-In 2009 a man and a boy were found guilty of shouting homophobic chants at Campbell in a match between Portsmouth and Spurs.
-In January 2019 Campbell spoke out about the homophobic abuse he had recently received.
+Prior to this, in 2005, his brother was jailed for 12 months after assaulting a classmate who suggested that the defender was gay.
+In 2009, a man and a boy were found guilty of shouting homophobic chants at Campbell in a match between Portsmouth and Spurs.
+In January 2019, Campbell spoke out about the homophobic abuse he had recently received.
 He had also been the victim of similar abuse in 2014.

+In September 2024, Tottenham Hotspur fans engaged in homophobic chanting against Man Utd.
+The club was later charged by the FA.

+In November 2024, a Port Vale fan was ejected for alleged homophobic abuse during a match against Wrexham.

+In April 2025, Millwall were charged after fans had homophobically abused Ben Chilwell.
+Later that month, Tranmere player Sam Finley received a 13-match ban and a fine after homophobically abusing an opposition player.
+In May 2025, West Ham United were fined £120,000 after fans had used homophobic chants against Chelsea, and in June 2025, Tottenham Hotspur were fined after homophobic slurs from fans against Manchester United.

+In August 2025, Kick it Out reported a rise in sexism and transphobia.